sandialabs/chama/documentation/impact.rst

 undetected by all sensors.

-The following example demonstrates how to extract detection times using a predefined signal, computed using the :ref:`transport` module, and a set of predefined sensors, constructed using the :ref:`sensors` module.
+The following example demonstrates how to extract detection times using a predefined signal, computed using the :ref:`simulation` module, and a set of predefined sensors, constructed using the :ref:`sensors` module.

 Group sensors in a dictionary: